jido/Arcadam/README.md

 --
 ```

-The list of tabs must be in a choice form element.
-A tab choice value
+The list of tabs must be in an options form element.
+The values in the tab list
 cannot contain spaces.
 A numbered list can be used instead of a bullet
-list to choose the tab by number, or a description list to choose it by
+list to select the tab by a number, or a description list to select it by
-description.
+a term.

 If a block title is defined for a tab then that replaces the item in the
-choice list for the tab title.
+options list for the tab title.

 When the output format allows user interaction then the chosen tab is
 displayed and other tabs display only their titles.
 Tabset content that